haacked/haacked.com/_posts/archived/2006-04-27-YouveBeenHaacked1KTimes.aspx.markdown

 ---
 layout: post
-title: "You've Been Haacked 1K Times"
+title: You've Been Haacked 1K Times
 date: 2006-04-27 -0800
 comments: true
 disqus_identifier: 12588
 categories: []
+redirect_from: "/archive/2006/04/26/YouveBeenHaacked1KTimes.aspx/"
 ---

 ![Axe](http://haacked.com/images/bloodyAxe.jpg) Well this post marks my 1000th post on this blog.
 Since I am totally on board with the base 10 system, that makes this noteworthy to me.
 If we all used the hexadecimal